 The Illinois State Employees' Deferred Compensation Plan (the Plan) is administered by the State of Illinois, Department of Central Management Services (the Department) at 801 South 7th Street, Springfield, Illinois.
-The Plan consists of the State Employees' Deferred Compensation Fund (Fund 755), a pension trust fund which records all the assets and liabilities and additions and deductions of the plan.
+The Plan consists of the State Employees' Deferred Compensation Fund (Fund 755), a pension trust fund for the year ended December 31, 2019 and an other employee benefit plan fund in for the year ended December 31, 2020, which records all the assets and liabilities and additions and deductions of the plan.
 A portion of the Fund is held in the State Treasury and certain administrative costs are appropriated.
 The current Director is Janel Forde.
-The current Deputy Director for the Bureau of Benefits is Shiloah Tubbs and the current acting division manager for the Plan is Chris Colantino.
-The Plan employed seven full-time employees during 2019.
+The current acting Deputy Director for the Bureau of Benefits is Shiloah Tubbs and the current acting division manager for the Plan is Chris Colantino.
+The Plan employed seven full-time employees during 2020.
 The Illinois State Board of Investment has oversight responsibilities for the Plan.